stratosphereips/StratosphereLinuxIPS/docs/detection_modules.md

 ## Threat Intelligence Module

 Slips has a complex system to deal with Threat Intelligence feeds.
-The Threat Intelligence Module in Slips is designed to enhance detection capabilities, utilizing both external and internal thread intelligence sources.

-Slips supports various indicators of compromise (IoCs) from Threat Intelligence (TI) feeds, including IPs, IP ranges, domains, JA3 hashes, and SSL hashes.
-This provides comprehensive coverage against potential threats
+Slips supports different kinds of IoCs from TI feeds (IPs, IP ranges, domains, JA3 hashes, SSL hashes)

-While file hashes and URLs aren't supported in TI feeds directly, Slips compensates by integrating with specialized external services for these types of IoCs.
+File hashes and URLs aren't supported in TI feeds.

-### External Threat Intelligence Services

-Besides searching 40+ TI files for every IP/domain Slips encounters, Slips integrates with the following external threat intelligence services to enrich its detection capabilities:
+Besides the searching 40+ TI files for every IP/domain Slips encounters, It also uses the following websites for threat intelligence:

-1. **URLhaus**: This service is utilized for checking URLs observed in `http.log` and files observed in `files.log` against known malicious URLs and files.
-URLhaus provides a comprehensive database of malicious URLs, which Slips queries to determine if observed URLs or files are associated with known malware or phishing campaigns.

-2. **Spamhaus**: Spamhaus is used for IP lookups to assess the reputation of IP addresses encountered during the analysis.
-By querying Spamhaus, Slips can identify IP addresses associated with spamming activities, botnets, and other malicious behaviors, enhancing its ability to detect and alert on suspicious network traffic.

-3. **Circl.lu**: Circl.lu's service is leveraged for hash lookups, particularly for downloaded files.
-Each file hash extracted from `files.log` is checked against Circl.lu's extensive database of known malicious file hashes.
-This integration allows Slips to identify and react to the transfer or presence of known malicious files within the monitored network environment.

-- **URLhaus Access**:
-  - **Purpose**: Identify malicious URLs and files.
-  - **Method**: Slips queries the URLhaus API with URLs and file hashes observed in network traffic logs.
-  - **Response Handling**: If a URL or file is found in the URLhaus database, Slips generates an alert indicating the presence of a known threat.

-- **Spamhaus Access**:
-  - **Purpose**: Assess the reputation of IP addresses.
-  - **Method**: IP addresses are queried against Spamhaus's DNSBL (DNS-based Block List).
-  - **Response Handling**: Slips interprets the DNSBL response to determine if an IP address is associated with known malicious activities, triggering alerts accordingly.

-- **Circl.lu Access**:
+URLhaus: for each url seen in http.log and downloaded file seen in files.log
+Spamhaus: for IP lookups
-  - **Purpose**: Perform hash lookups for downloaded files.
+Circl.lu: for hash lookups (for each downloaded file)
-  - **Method**: File hashes are checked against Circl.lu's database via their API.
-  - **Response Handling**: Matches with known malicious hashes result in the generation of alerts to inform about potential threats.

-By integrating these external services, Slips significantly enhances its detection capabilities, allowing for real-time alerting on threats identified through global intelligence feeds.
-This integration not only broadens the scope of detectable threats but also contributes to the overall security posture by enabling proactive responses to emerging threats.

 ### Matching of IPs